Muller's ratchet in a near-critical regime: tournament versus fitness proportional selection: Introduction

-Similar as \cite{EPW09}, the papers \cite{pfaffelhuber2012muller, audiffren2013muller, MPV20} used a diffusion approximation for the classical ratchet and modications thereof.
-Metzger and Eule \cite{ME13} consider, as a proxy to the classical ratchet, a two type Moran model with selective advantage $s$ of class $0$ over class $1$ and mutation rate $m$ from class $0$ to class $1$.
-Their formula (8) corresponds to our formula \ref{rhodelta} but their approximations for the classical ratchet concentrate on a regime in which $\theta$ remains bounded (see the discussion around \cite[(23)]{ME13}, whereas we focus here on a regime in which $\theta$ diverges logarithmically with $N$.
+Similar as \cite{EPW09}, the papers \cite{pfaffelhuber2012muller,neher2012fluctuations,audiffren2013muller, MPV20,brautigam2022diffusion} used a diffusion approximation for the classical ratchet and modifications thereof.
+Metzger and Eule \cite{ME13} consider, as a proxy to the classical ratchet, a two-type Moran model with selective advantage $s$ of type $0$ over type $1$ and mutation rate $m$ from type $0$ to type $1$.
+Their formula~(8) corresponds to our formula \eqref{rhodelta} but their approximations for the classical ratchet concentrate on a regime in which $\theta$ remains bounded (see the discussion around \cite[(23)]{ME13}, and also \mbox{\cite[(7),(8)]{waxman2010stochastic}}), whereas we focus here on a regime in which $\theta=\theta_N$ diverges logarithmically in $N$.

 In \cite{GSW23} it was discovered that the tournament ratchet has a dual which consists of a hierarchy of competing logistic processes.
-The main results of \cite{GSW23} (on the click rate of the tournament ratchet and its type frequency profile between clicks) were obtained for the so-called subcritical regime (see Sec.~\ref{Secsubc}) and were proved there via duality, with the help of recent results on logistic processes (see in particular \cite{L,chazottes2016sharp}).
-This ``backward in time'' view, which comes on top of an Ancestral Selection Graph decorated with mutation events, will be briefly explained in Section~\ref{backwardview}, since it opens a route for proving the above stated result (MR) and for analysing the type frequency profile of the tournament ratchet also in the near-critical regime.
-In Section~\ref{secprofile} we will sketch central ingredients of a proof that the type frequency profile of the tournament ratchet ``between clicks'' is (at least in the exponential regime of the $(\beta, \delta)$-scaling) asymptotically close to the deterministic equilibrium profile, some of whose properties will be explored in Sec.~\ref{profiledet}.
+The main results of \cite{GSW23} (on the click rate of the tournament ratchet and its type frequency profile between clicks) were obtained for the so-called subcritical regime (see Sec.~\ref{Secsubc}) and were proved there via duality, with the help of recent results on logistic processes (see \cite{L,sagitov2013extinction,chazottes2016sharp}).
+This ``backward in time'' view, which comes on top of an Ancestral Selection Graph decorated with mutation events, opens a route for proving the above stated result (RTT) and for analysing the type frequency profile of the tournament ratchet also in the near-critical regime.
+This will be pursued in future work.

+In \cite{GSW23} the rate of the tournament ratchet was identified in the subcritical regime (i.e. for $\rho = m/s < 1$ and not depending on $N$) up to logarithmic equivalence.
+Thus our Theorem \ref{mainth} \ref{th:mainth:b}, which is valid both for the near-critical {\em and} the subcritical regime, provides an essential step in sharpening the rate asymptotics of \cite{GSW23} from logarithmic equivalence to asymptotic equivalence, see Remark~\ref{missing}\ref{remark36a}.